LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 ```

-After resolving the import paths you can import LBH Frontend by using:
+After resolving the import paths you can write imports like:

 ```SCSS
 @import "lbh-frontend/lbh/components/button/button";